 In addition to the previous six constructions, students using academic English should also remember to maintain variety in the vocabulary they select.
 If you’re going to use cohesive devices, hedging language or reporting verbs for example, then make sure that you use a variety of those words – trying not to overuse any one word in particular.
 However, while such variety is of course important, it should not become the primary focus at the loss of accuracy.
 An overuse of academic language such as conjunctions might, for example, negatively affect the cohesion and coherence of your writing, while the incorrect use of subject-specific terms will certainly lower your grades or chance of publication.
 Ultimately, a successful writer will carefully edit and proofread, checking firstly for accurate meaning and second for any words that can be replaced with clearer or more concise alternatives.

-Now that we’ve introduced seven common constructions that are unique to academic English, Lesson 3 explores twelve additional language structures that are commonly avoided when using English for Academic Purposes.
+Now that we’ve introduced seven common constructions that are unique to academic English, Chapter 3 explores twelve additional language structures that are commonly avoided when using English for Academic Purposes.

 There are currently no PowerPoint activities, additional teacher resources or audio and video recordings created for this topic.
 Please come back again next semester.